Republicanism in Norway: History

 In 1905, the Norwegian Parliament consisted of 117 representatives.
 The moderates from the Left Party had joined forces with the entire Conservative Party, and they were led by Prime Minister Michelsen.
 The Michelsen's Cabinet was republican but supported the Danish Prince Carl.
 The Prime Minister threatened to resign if the Danish prince was not voted as King of Norway.
 On 9 October 1905, ten men from the Liberal Party proposed a republic as a form of government.
 They gained more supporters and became 24 men in total.
 The group of 24 men were called the republicans (in Norwegian: venstrerepublikanerne).
 Another group of republicans in the Parliament consisted of five men from the Labour Party.
 Michelsen gained support in his mission to crown Prince Carl of Denmark as king of Norway.
 Michelsen met resistance from Parliament and from politicians within his own cabinet.
 Members of the Parliament that supported the republic argued that Norway had been fine without a king since the decision to exit the union with Sweden.
 Minister for Finance Gunnar Knudsen would rather resign than to go along with Michelsen's plan to give the crown to Prince Carl of Denmark.
 Prime Minister Michelsen wanted to avoid a referendum if possible.
-The monarchists in Parliament and the republicans that supported Michelsen and Danish Prince Carl was scared that Norway as a republic would pose as a threat to other European monarchies.
+The monarchists in Parliament and the republicans that supported Michelsen and Danish Prince Carl were scared that Norway as a republic would pose as a threat to other European monarchies.
 The remaining republicans in Parliament did not share this view and suggested a referendum to settle the case.
 Left-winged organisations supported this proposal, and there were demonstrations from the people in Oslo.
 The monarchists did not see this as a threat.

 The news of the republic versus monarchy debate reached Copenhagen.
 The Danish Foreign Affairs Minister Frederik Raben-Levetzau contacted Prime Minister Michelsen to verify that the Norwegian people supported the Danish Prince.
 The Swedish King Oscar II had warned the Danish prince about the Norwegians and the Danish prince's mother Crown Princess Louise warned him about taking the crown without the results of a referendum.
 Prince Carl of Denmark did not want to become king unless the people of Norway wanted him to.
 A referendum was held the on 12 and 13 November 1905.
 The majority voted for the monarchy and for Prince Carl.
 In total 69,264 voted for the republic and 259,563 voted for the monarchy.
 The opposition to the monarchy was strongest in the county of Telemark.
 There was a radical movement in Telemark that was anti-Danish and opposed to the monarchy.
 Telemark was the only county with several municipalities where the majority voted for the republic.

+The Norwegian Republican Association (In Norwegian: Norge som republikk) was founded in December 2000.
+They are the only non-partisan organisation campaigning to abolish the monarchy and make Norway a republic.